tomasbonco/sugar.php/README.md

 ### Core

 #### sugar( [$filter, $reporter, $unit_class] )
 Sugar() starts the execution of tests.
 You can specify which tests you would like to run in the first parameter, or leave it blank to run all the tests.
 Specify reporter in the second parameter or set it to `FALSE`, if you don't want to show HTML output.
 Sugar's default reporter is called `sugar_default_reporter`.
+You can set multiple reporters by passing an array.
 If you want to extend Sugar, you can extend Sugar's default class (`Sugar_unit_test`) that handles unit tests and passes the name of your newly created class as the third parameter.
 ```php
 describe( '#create', function()
 {